navsgcs/Mynewrepo/README.md

 weatherDetais=weathercom.getCityWeatherDetails(city="bangalore", queryType="particular-date-data", date={'year':'2018','month':'09','date': '19')
 ```

-## Defects to be corrected in next release
-Better error handling, particular-date-data can only accept a date in the last five years, imporved user experience

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.